Piotr1215/httproute-controller/README.md

 - Service remains in application namespace (e.g., `default`)
 - ReferenceGrant enables secure cross-namespace backend references
 - Prevents unauthorized Service access from other namespaces
+- ReferenceGrant creation can be opted out via annotation (for manual management)

+**Observability:**
+- Kubernetes Events emitted for HTTPRoute/ReferenceGrant creation and deletion
+- Events appear on the Service resource (`kubectl describe svc <name>`)
+- Detailed logging for all ReferenceGrant operations (security-relevant)

 **Lifecycle management:**
 - Finalizers ensure HTTPRoute cleanup when Service is deleted